- BlackBerry Enterprise Server 5.0

 - plugInId - The number associated with that BlackBerry Administration Service plug-in identifier.

 To set the variable to a desired value, simply remove the double hyphen ( --) and insert the desired value.
 For example, to find all actions for UserId=5, change the script from --SET @userId = 10 to SET @userId = 5 .
 If the userId is not defined, a report will be done on all users.

 The time zone for the data returned in ChangeDateTime field is UTC, not local server time.

-Additional information can also be obtained from the BlackBerry Enterprise Server Resource Kit, using the BlackBerry Domain Administration History Reporting Tool (AdminHistory.exe).
-Please see KB32779 for more information.
-However, not all administrative tasks are audited in the database tables that this tool reports on.
+Additional information can also be obtained from the BlackBerry Enterprise Server Resource Kit, using the BlackBerry Domain Administration History Reporting Tool (AdminHistory.exe), however, not all administrative tasks are audited in the database tables that this tool reports on.
+See KB32779 for more information.

 By downloading, accessing or otherwise using the Knowledge Base documents you agree:

 (b) not to copy, distribute, disclose or reproduce, in full or in part any of the documents without the express written consent of RIM.